Blackfell/blackfell.github.io/_posts/2020-04-30-Password-Fu-Level-2.md

 ### What was that about a key-file?

-Key files and second factors are supported in KeePassXC; these are extra login steps you can add, which, in my view, don't add that much security when you're using the software in the ontext of your device, but adds some worthwhile protection for your password file if you lose a backup disk, for example.
+Key files and second factors are supported in KeePassXC; these are extra login steps you can add, which, in my view, don't add that much security when you're using the software in the context of your device, but adds some worthwhile protection for your password file if you lose a backup disk, for example.
 A Key file is a normal file that the software must read to unlock your Database (KeePassXC can also generate these); by leaving this file on your device and moving the Database around, you should never lose both at the same time, making attacking a lost Database much harder.

 ## Online Managers